bloiseleo/PokerConsole/README.md

 Developed using typescript and no external dependencies.

+### Goals
+Create a state machine and use it to determine what the game must do accordingly to the current state and user input.

 ## How to run?
 - Clone the repository
 - Download and Install Node JS